AlaskaAirlines/auro-alert/README.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./docs/partials/useCases.md) -->
 <!-- The below content is automatically added from ./docs/partials/useCases.md -->
-The `auro-alert` use cases include:
+The `auro-alert` element should be used:

-* Error messages
-* Warning messages
-* Informational messages
+* To communicate important, time-sensitive or state-changing information to users
 <!-- AURO-GENERATED-CONTENT:END -->

 ## API Code Examples